 It’s also important to allow natural airflow into a building via the appropriate amount and placement of windows.

-Apart from smelling stale or chemical-ridden air, your building or certain rooms might not be properly ventilated if you find yourself feeling tired or sick all the time.
+Obvious building ventilation problems are indicated by smelling stale or chemical-ridden air.
+Additionally, your building or certain rooms might not be properly ventilated if you find yourself feeling tired or sick all the time.
 However, in some situations, it can be an invisible problem that you only discover much later.

 So if you haven’t had your building ventilation levels checked lately, now is a good time to do so!